 A quick rundown of what the STM32F103 offers:

 ARM Cortex M3 running at 72 Mhz (32 bit).
 64K of flash.
 20K of ram.
-USB interface 34 gpio pins 9 analog pins (12 bit, 1 us). other peripherals (CAN, I2C, SPI, several uarts, timers, ...)Similar boards using the STM32F103CB are the Naze32 and Flip32+ boards.
+USB interface 30 gpio pins 9 analog pins (12 bit, 1 us).
+3 uarts 4 timers (each with 4 channels, so 16 timer driven pins) other peripherals (CAN, I2C, SPI, Watchdogs ...)Similar boards using the STM32F103CB are the Naze32 and Flip32+ boards.
 What I have is sometimes called a "blue pill".
 There is also a "red pill".
 Rumor has it you can power it with anything from 2.0 to 3.3 volts

 Compare this to an Arduino Uno with 32K of flash, 2K of ram, and an 8 bit AVR risc running at 16 Mhz (for $25).
 6 analog inputs (10 bit) and 14 gpio pins.
 I hear you already, but what about the Arduino IDE -- well a plugin for this little ARM board is apparently available for the Arduino GUI, not that I care all that much.